Synaptic bundle theory for spike-driven sensor-motor system: More than eight independent synaptic bundles collapse reward-STDP learning

 Neuronal spikes directly drive muscles and endow animals with agile movements, but applying the spike-based control signals to actuators in artificial sensor-motor systems inevitably causes a collapse of learning.
 We developed a system that can vary \emph{the number of independent synaptic bundles} in sensor-to-motor connections.
 This paper demonstrates the following four findings: (i) Learning collapses once the number of motor neurons or \emph{the number of independent synaptic bundles} exceeds a critical limit. (ii) The probability of learning failure is increased by a smaller number of motor neurons, while (iii) if learning succeeds, a smaller number of motor neurons leads to faster learning. (iv) The number of weight updates that move in the opposite direction of the optimal weight can quantitatively explain these results.
 The functions of spikes remain largely unknown.
 Identifying the parameter range in which learning systems using spikes can be constructed will make it possible to study the functions of spikes that were previously inaccessible due to the difficulty of learning.

 Animals achieve high energy efficiency and adaptive behavior through information transmission via spikes---brief action potentials in neurons.
 Spiking neural networks (SNNs) explicitly incorporate these spikes as computational primitives \cite{maass1997networks-026}.
-SNNs have been used to model peripheral sensory systems \cite{wiesenfeld1995stochastic-50a,collins1995stochastic-bbf}, cortical microcircuits known as liquid-state machines \cite{maass2002realtime-093}, and neural implementations of Bayesian inference \cite{buesing2011neural-3b3,habenschuss2013stochastic-002,habenschuss2013emergence-596}.
-From an engineering perspective, they offer high energy efficiency \cite{gonzalez2024spinnaker2}, the ability to escape local optima \cite{jonke2016solving-e64}, emergence of instant adaptability \cite{yonekura2020spikeinduced-1f3}, and meta-robustness to parameter variations \cite{yana2025_metarobust}.
-SNNs have also been applied to sensor-motor learning in robotics \cite{tieck2019learning-2c5,rueckert2016recurrent-07d,juarezlora2022rstdp-f04,zanatta2024exploring-9b3,chadderdon2012reinforcement-7b9}.
-Animals likewise use spikes to drive their muscles \cite{farina2014effective-047}.
-However, actuating robotic motors with spikes makes end-to-end learning very difficult.
-In practice, existing frameworks drive actuators with firing-rate codes \cite{rueckert2016recurrent-07d,zanatta2024exploring-9b3} or with smooth control signals supplied by external feedback controllers \cite{tieck2019learning-2c5,juarezlora2022rstdp-f04,chadderdon2012reinforcement-7b9}, thereby avoiding discontinuous spike-based commands altogether.
-The mechanism underlying the collapse of sensor-motor learning remains unclear.
-Clarifying this issue would benefit neuro-inspired AI and adaptive robotics (e.g., integrating the emergence of instant adaptability with learning), deepen our understanding of how learning interacts with the animal neuromuscular system, and from the perspective of nonequilibrium physics, help analyze how self-organization performance depends on system parameters.
+SNNs have been used to model peripheral sensory systems \cite{wiesenfeld1995stochastic-50a,collins1995stochastic-bbf}, cortical microcircuits model \cite{maass2002realtime-093}, and neural implementations of Bayesian inference \cite{buesing2011neural-3b3,habenschuss2013stochastic-002,habenschuss2013emergence-596,nessler2013bayesian-c3d}.
+From an engineering perspective, they offer high energy efficiency \cite{gonzalez2024spinnaker2}, the ability to escape local optima \cite{jonke2016solving-e64} and emergence of instant adaptability \cite{yonekura2020spikeinduced-1f3}.
+SNNs have also been applied to sensor-motor learning in robotics \cite{tieck2019learning-2c5,rueckert2016recurrent-07d,juarezlora2022rstdp-f04,chadderdon2012reinforcement-7b9,zanatta2024exploring-9b3,jiang2024spike-bb1,depasquale2023centrality-c70}.
+It has been suggested that sensor-to-motor learning in animals is supported by reward-modulated spike timing-dependent plasticity (R-STDP) \cite{legenstein2010rewardmodulated-a04}.
+Intuitively, if autonomous robots represent sensory inputs and motor outputs as spikes and learn with R-STDP, they could achieve basic sensor-to-motor tasks like stabilization.
+However, this letter shows that simply applying R-STDP to sensor-to-motor learning is not sufficient to acquire adequate spiking activity of motor neurons.